-"From Transmitter to Antenna" started out as a set of documents intended
+"From Transmitter to Antenna" was the original title for what started out as a set of documents intended

 to explain how the process of antenna impedance matching can be treated as

 a set of operations in the impedance plane or ' Z-plane'.
 Such a view

 leads to the idea that the best way to track and monitor the impedance

 matching process, particularly when the antenna is to be used over a wide

 range of frequencies (i.e., the 1.6 - 30MHz HF spectrum), is to use a set

 of bridges that can give null indications of the load impedance in

 relation to unity power-factor and target values of resistance and

 conductance.
 This three bridge R, G, φ system, first proposed by Underhill